manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 In case you don’t need support for cjk-languages you can just omit `ngram_len` and `ngram_chars` options.
 For more information on those see the appropriate documentation sections.

+If you're looking for mapping one character to multiple or vice-versa :ref:`regexp_filter` can be helpful.

 .. _dict: